fybrik/fybrik/website/content/docs/overview/connectors/index.md

 # Can I write my own connectors?

-The project defines the GRPC interfaces of connectors.
-The interfaces are implemented by concrete connector implementations like a connector to Egeria, a connector to Open Policy Agent, etc.

-{{< name >}} provides some default connectors described in this page, but anyone can develop their own connectors.
-Note that a single Kubernetes service can implement all GRPC interfaces if the system it connects to supports the required functionality.
+Yes. {{< name >}} provides some default connectors described in this page but anyone can develop their own connectors.

+A connector needs to implement one or more of the GRPC interfaces described in the [API documentation]({{< baseurl >}}/docs/reference/api/generated/connectors.pb/), depending on the connector type.
+Note that a single Kubernetes service can implement all GRPC interfaces if the system it connects to supports the required functionality, but it can also be different services.

-Refer to [API documentation]({{< baseurl >}}/docs/reference/api/generated/connectors.pb/) for more details about the connectors GRPC interfaces.
+In addition, to benefit from the [control plane security]({{< baseurl >}}/docs/setup/control-plane-security/) feature ensure that the `Pods` of your connector:
+1. Have a `m4d.ibm.com/componentType: connector` label
+1. Have a `sidecar.istio.io/inject: "true"` annotation

 # Connector types